howonlee/mertonon/docs/due_dilligence_q_and_a.md

 ## How often can the pricing change and by how much?

-For enterprise customers, pricing and will only change whenever contract renegotiations occur on renewals.
+For enterprise customers, pricing will only change whenever contract renegotiations occur on renewals.
 For low-touch professional customers, pricing can change at any time but with 30 day's notice.

 ## What is the length of the standard contract?
 What terms exist around cancellation?
 Are there severance charges or any long-term costs?